Jay-Adjei/CS4_SEM1_NOTES/Personal_Notes/School/CSM 483 - Operating Systems/Introduction.md

 ### **Migration of Data from Disk to Storage**
 - In multitasking environments, the system ensures the **most recent value** of data is used, no matter where it resides in the storage hierarchy (e.g., disk, memory, cache, or register).
 - **Cache coherency** is critical in multiprocessor systems to ensure all CPUs have the latest data in their caches.
-- Distributed systems face challenges with **multiple copies of data**, requiring advanced solutions (covered in Chapter 19).
+- Distributed systems face challenges with **multiple copies of data**, requiring advanced solutions

 ### **I/o Subsystem**
 - The I/O subsystem of the OS **abstracts hardware complexities** from users.